-CIA's Photography and Video + Digital Cinema programs share a core curricula to provide a solid foundation in optics, light, time, frame, and theory.
+CIA's Photography program and Video + Digital Cinema track share core curricula to provide a solid foundation in optics, light, time, frame and theory.
 As you focus your creative interests toward still or time-based work, each track offers additional in-depth coursework to further develop your creative vision and refine your technical skills in a collaborative, immersive environment.